What is We Buy Ugly Houses?

 Is We Buy Ugly Houses legit?

 Yes.
-We Buy Ugly Houses is the trademark of Homevesters, a national brand with over 800 franchises in 45 states.
+We Buy Ugly Houses is the trademark of HomeVestors, a national brand with over 800 franchises in 45 states.
 We Buy Ugly Houses buys distressed properties for cash.
+See how it compares to other companies that buy houses for cash.

 Is WeBuyUglyHouses.com a scam?

-WeBuyUglyHouses.com isn't a scam, it's a legitimate business.
-The site is owned and operated by Homevestors and it connects home sellers with local cash buyers who run We Buy Ugly Houses franchises.
-While We Buy Ugly House might make a low offer on your home, their business operations are completely legal.
+No, WeBuyUglyHouses.com isn't a scam.
+It's a legitimate business.
+The site is owned and operated by HomeVestors and it connects home sellers with local cash buyers who run We Buy Ugly Houses franchises.
+While We Buy Ugly Houses might make a low offer on your home, their business operations are completely legal.

 Is We Buy Ugly Houses a good deal?